-OSHAWA – Small businesses in Oshawa and the Durham region are struggling to stay open while the Ford government delays urgently needed financial support, said Oshawa NDP MPP Jennifer French in the following open letter calling the province to release the promised funds through the Ontario Small Business Support Grants.
+OSHAWA – Small businesses in Oshawa and the Durham region are struggling to stay open while the current government delays urgently needed financial support, said Oshawa Official Opposition MPP Jennifer French in the following open letter calling the province to release the promised funds through the Ontario Small Business Support Grants.

 April 12th, 2021